 Which Huawei phone should you buy?

-In the last few years Huawei has transformed from a quirky underdog to the most important Android phone-maker alongside Samsung.
+In the past few years Huawei has transformed from a quirky underdog to the most important Android phone-maker alongside Samsung.
 Huawei often tries to be there first with new features, but its top phones now set standards others have to match.
 Including Samsung.

 You’ll find quite a lot of Huawei phones with fairly similar names.
 We’re here to help you quickly find out the difference between a “Pro”, “Lite” and “X” phone in the same range.
-And whether some of the year-old Huawei phones you can still buy new are worth the money.
+And whether some of the older Huawei phones you can still buy new are worth the money.

 - Read our Huawei Mate X review: Hands on